Density-Aware Farthest Point Sampling

 \section{Conclusion}

 We proposed DA-FPS, a passive model-agnostic sampling algorithm to select training sets by weighted fill distance minimization.
 We provided an upper bound for the approximation error of DA-FPS to the estimated weighted fill distance minimization problem we defined.
 Our numerical results demonstrated that utilizing DA-FPS to select training sets has a positive impact on the average prediction of the regression models, particularly for larger datasets, in line with our theoretical motivation.
-Concerning the choice of DA-FPS hyperparameter $u$, we hypothesize that statistical properties, such as density or size of the tails of the dataset, may be exploited by a user to take an informed decision.
-Future research directions should investigate alternatives for the data density estimations.
-In this paper, we used a $k$-nearest neighbors (kNN) approach for density estimation.
-Using the kNN was computationally efficient but lead to scaling issues when estimating the weight function used in the definition of the weighed fill distance.
-Alternative methods that overcome this issue while remaining effective and computationally efficient could be developed.